D2-mods/Misc-kits/d2-randomkits/readme.txt

 – May place 3 slots in Two-Weapon Style.
 – May use the Offensive Spin and Defensive Spin abilities once per day.
 Gains one use each at level 1 and an additional use each every 4 levels thereafter.

-OFFENSIVE SPIN: During the next 4 rounds, the character gains a +2 bonus to attack and damage rolls, an extra attack per round, and doubled movement speed.
-As well, all attacks do maximum damage for the duration.
+OFFENSIVE SPIN: During the next 4 rounds, the character gains a +2 bonus to attack and damage rolls, an extra attack per round, doubled movement speed, and all attacks deal maximum damage for the duration.
 Offensive Spin may not be used in conjunction with the Haste or Improved Haste spells.

 DEFENSIVE SPIN: During the next 4 rounds, the character is rooted to the spot and gains a +1 bonus to Armor Class per level, up to a maximum of +10.